-The technical parts are collected in Appendix.
-In App.~\ref{App: Differential Form}, we summarize the differential form in lattice spaces.
+The technical parts are collected in Appendices.
+In App.~\ref{App: Differential Form}, we summarize differential forms on the lattice.
 We also translate the general definition of a higher cup product \cite{Chen:2021ppt, Jacobson:2023cmr} of order one into the convention of lattice gauge theories, and derive its Leibniz rule.
 In App.~\ref{App: Poisson}, we prove the Poisson summation formula.
-In App.~\ref{App: continuum}, we briefly review the $\mathrm{SL}(2,\mathbb{Z})$-duality of the pure Maxwell theory on four dimensional continuum spaces.
+In App.~\ref{App: continuum}, we briefly review the $\mathrm{SL}(2,\mathbb{Z})$-duality of pure Maxwell theory in four dimensional continuum spaces.
 In App.~\ref{App: partition function}, we implement the path integral and derive the partition function in terms of theta functions.